 Incidental take estimates are based on estimates of use of Trinidad Bay by various species as reported by Goley (2007 and pers. comm.).
-All activities generating underwater sound exceed background sound levels through Trinidad Bay.

-Table 6.
-Summary of the noise production and anticipated incidental take by Level B harassment for the Trinidad Rancheria's proposed action generating in-air and underwater noise.
+All reconstruction activities generating underwater sound during the project are expected to exceed background sound levels through Trinidad Bay.
+Table 5 in this document outlines the number of marine mammals that might be taken by Level B harassment from the various activities (both in-air and underwater estimates are provided for pinnipeds).